- Parents Home

 What Happens During Liver Transplant Surgery?

 When you get to the hospital, the transplant team will prepare your child for surgery.
-They may run a few tests to be sure that the new liver is a good match.
-Then, your child goes to an operating room.
+They will run a few tests to be sure that your child is healthy enough for the transplant.
+If everything with your child and the new liver checks out, your child goes to an operating room.

 In the operating room, your child will get anesthesia to sleep through the operation.
 The surgeon makes an incision (cut) in the belly and removes the sick liver.
-The new liver is placed, and the surgeon attaches blood vessels and bile ducts from the new liver to the other organs.
-The incision will then be stitched closed.
+The new liver is placed, and the surgeon attaches blood vessels and bile ducts from the new liver to your child’s blood vessels and bile ducts.
+Then, they stitch the incision closed.

-Most liver transplant surgeries last between 6 and 10 hours.
-Someone on the transplant team will keep you informed about how the surgery is going while you wait.
+Most liver transplant surgeries last between 10–12 hours.
+Someone on the transplant team and operating room will keep you informed about how the surgery is going while you wait.

 What Happens After Liver Transplant Surgery?